Career & Technical Education

 - Contact Us

-The DPS Scholars-At-Work Program is a four-day workplace immersion experience for eligible DPS students in grades 10-12.
-Participants spend part of spring break in residence at a local company.
+The DPS Scholars-At-Work Program is a three- to five-day workplace immersion experience for eligible DPS students in grades 10-12.
+Participants spend part of Spring Break or summer in residence at a local company.
 Companies vary each year, but examples of past companies include:

 Cisco – a multinational networking, telecommunications, and technology company